ZoiPer/public-docs/plugin-signing.md

 The examples here will use OpenSSL, but this is not a strong requirement. macOS and linux usually ship with OpenSSL installed, or can easily be installed with a package manager.
 As for Windows, using (chocolatey)[https://chocolatey.org/] is generally recommended.

-## Signing a Plugin
+## Signing a plugin

-To sign a plugin, a certificate that is signed by a certificate that's been signed by Zoiper5's root Plugin certificate.
+To sign a plugin, a certificate that is signed by a certificate that's been signed by Zoiper5's root plugin certificate is required.

-### Zoiper5's root Plugin certificate
+### Zoiper5's root plugin certificate

 This is a root certificate that is managed internally by Zoiper's administration.
 Being a root certificate, it is not signed by any other certificate authority, which means that any certificates signed by it will not be useful for much more than signing Zoiper5 plugins.